Electrical Controls and Safety

 Electrical Control Panels, Enclosures, and Components

-This area of inspection is to ensure that the electrical design and fabrication of the control panels and controls components are of the highest workmanship, and that they are in compliance with the project’s design specifications.
+This area of inspection ensures that the electrical design and fabrication of the control panels and control components are of the highest workmanship and comply with the project’s design specifications.

 - Panels in environmental conditions

 - Panels size and capacity